brevzin/cpp_proposals/4101_consteval_only_values/consteval-only-values.md

 * [a.#]{.pnum} a pointer that designates an immediate object, or
 * [a.#]{.pnum} an object where any constituent value is a consteval-only value or any constituent reference refers to an immediate function or immediate object.

 [b]{.pnum} An _immediate variable_ is a `constexpr` variable whose initialization results in an immediate constant expression that is not a constant expression.
-An _immediate object_ is an object declared by an immediate variable.
+An _immediate object_ is an object whose complete object has consteval-only value.

 [c]{.pnum} Each expression `$E$` that odr-uses an immediate variable `$V$` shall be in an immediate function context; letting `$D1$` be the innermost declaration that contains `$E$` and `$D2$` be defining declaration of `$V$`, no diagnostic is required unless either `$D1$` or `$D2$` is reachable from the other.
 :::